Skip to Content

 Learn About When Your Dog Is In Heat In This Video…

-The diestrus phase in a Golden Retriever’s heat cycle is marked by a rest period.
+The diestrus phase is marked by a rest period.
 If your dog hasn’t conceived during the estrus period, her body will rest in preparation for the next heat season.

 Diestrus in Golden Retrievers lasts around 60 days.
 Although your dog may still carry the scent of the heat period, her fertile window has now closed.

-The final phase of a Golden Retriever’s heat cycle is the anestrus stage, which lasts around 90 days.
+The final phase in the heat cycle chart is the anestrus stage, which lasts around 90 days.
 This is the period when your Golden Retriever gets ready for her next cycle, which will resume once more with the proestrus stage.

 If you’re planning to spay your Golden Retriever, the anestrus period is the most opportune time.
-I made a choice to neuter my dog in this stage of her first heat cycle.
+I made a choice to neuter my dog at this stage.

 Golden Retrievers come into heat when they’re around 6 months old.
 However, it’s typical for some larger breeds to go into heat later than 6 months.
 Therefore, most Golden Retrievers come into heat around 9-12 months.

-Golden Retrievers may also come into heat at a later age.
+Note: Golden Retrievers may also come into heat at a later age.
 Some dogs will even go into heat at 18 or 24 months.
-These variations are all within the norm and depends on the individual dog.
+These variations are all within the norm and depend on the individual dog.

 In fact, your Retriever’s eggs are not fully mature for reproduction at the first heat, and waiting for the second or third heat ensures a healthier gestation.
 By this time, your dog’s body will also be ready for pregnancy.

-A Golden Retriever’s first heat lasts between 4 to 15 days and corresponds to the estrus stage of the heat cycle.
+A Golden Retriever’s first fertility time lasts 4 to 15 days and corresponds to the estrus stage.
 During these days, your Golden is fertile and can get pregnant if she mates.

 Note, however, that a female Golden Retriever can get pregnant if she mates before the estrus period.
 This is because canine spermatozoa are mobile in the female’s genital tract and can feasibly survive for approximately 11 days.

-What Are The Signs of a Golden Retriever Going Into Heat?
+Signs Your Golden Retriever Is Going Into Heat

-You’ll know when your Golden Retriever is in heat by observing your dog for distinct physical and behavioral signs, including:
+You’ll know when your Golden Retriever is in the estrus stage by observing your dog for distinct physical and behavioral signs, including:

 • Frequent urination.